 There you have it, the three local delicacies of Ayutthaya, making it sure that you don’t have to worry about what food to eat in Ayutthaya.
 Check out our article about the best restaurants in Ayutthaya for more amazing food in this city.

 All of these local delicacies and many amazing restaurants can be found in our food review app TopTravelFoods, which you can download for free.
+Or when you are on a desktop, you can explore the best local food in Ayuttaya.
 If you are planning to visit Ayutthaya as a day trip, check out our article with all the tips and everything you should know about the Ayutthaya Day Trip.